-- 1. PURPOSE: In superseding the previous Constitution of the Faculty Assembly of Richard Stockton College, this Constitution creates a Faculty senate to serve as the representative body elected by the Faculty to provide a Faculty voice in the formulation of College policy, while modifying the role of the Faculty Assembly. - 2.
-NAME: The name of the new body shall be the Faculty Senate of the Richard Stockton College of New Jersey, herein referred to as the "Senate."
+- 1. PURPOSE: In superseding the previous Constitution of the Faculty Assembly of Richard Stockton College, this Constitution creates a Faculty senate to serve as the representative body elected by the Faculty to provide a Faculty voice in the formulation of University policy, while modifying the role of the Faculty Assembly. - 2.
+NAME: The name of the new body shall be the Faculty Senate of Stockton University, herein referred to as the "Senate."